Creating and Using NumPy Arrays - A Complete Guide

 import numpy as np# Creating an arrayarr = np.array([1, 2, 3, 4, 5])# Squaring each element in the array simultaneously using vectorizationres = arr ** 2print(res)

-In the example, vectorization allows NumPy to square all the elements simultaneously instead of doing it individually.
+In this example, vectorization allows NumPy to square all the elements simultaneously instead of individually.

-NumPy uses contiguous memory blocks, meaning it stores arrays in adjacent memory locations, allowing for quicker access and modifications.
-For large datasets, this efficient memory usage reduces the risk of blockages, as the data is handled more efficiently than in Python lists.
+NumPy uses contiguous memory blocks, storing arrays in adjacent memory locations, allowing for quicker access and modifications.
+This efficient memory usage for large datasets reduces the risk of blockages, as the data is handled more efficiently than in Python lists.

 NumPy offers a rich collection of built-in mathematical functions, making complex computations simpler, such as np.sum()